Welcome to Pre-K

 Phone Calls: You are welcome to contact us by phone, at the numbers listed below, however; we will be unable to stop instruction to return phone calls during school hours.
 In the event of an emergency, please call the front office and they will relay a message to us as soon as possible.
 The best way to reach us is through email.

 Conferences: Parent-teacher conferences are typically held at least two times per school year.
+You can request a parent/teacher conference at any time by contacting your child’s teacher.
 In addition, if your child has an IEP, we will have an annual IEP meeting.

 Meals: Kings Highway Elementary Magnet provides free breakfast for all students.
-Breakfast is served for K-5 students beginning at 8:05am.
-Pre-K students will be served breakfast starting at 8:35am.
-The cost of lunch is $2.00 daily.
+Pre-K students will be served breakfast starting at 8:35am in their classroom.
+Breakfast is served for K-5 students beginning at 8:15am in the cafeteria.
 Students may also bring a lunch.
+If your child has any food restrictions, a form must be completed and submitted to the cafeteria.
+Please reach out to your child’s teacher if you need this form.
 Free or reduced lunch forms are available in the office.
 You may also go to www.applyforlunch.com to see if you qualify for meal benefits.
 Most approvals are within 24 hours.

 Money at School: Should you choose to send money to school for lunch, fundraising items, t-shirts, or school pictures, please send to school in a sealed envelope labeled with your child’s name, grade, teacher’s name and the purpose for the money.